varp/vardan.pro/_drafts/2017-11-30-grand-refactoring-of-sublimetext-nodejs-plugin.markdown

 tests.
 Now we can test plugin functionality on different platforms with a different versions of NodeJs.

+- Plugin now requires dependencies to be installed: `sheellenv` and `newterm`, which means after installing the plugin the Sublime Text will be restarted.

 With the help of all the stuff listed above, we can develop new or bug fixing old functionality with enjoying.🕺